MicrosoftDocs/learn/learn-pr/azure/move-azure-resources-another-resource-group/includes/3-exercise-identify-incorrectly-assigned-resources.md

 1. Select **Save**.
 Your resources are now tagged with *development*.

-1. Repeat these steps to assign the following tag to the remaining resources.
+1. Repeat these steps to assign the following tag to the remaining *prod* resource.

     | Setting | Value  |
     |---------|---------|